SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearLeastSquaresSolvers.md

 ## Full List of Methods

 - `LevenbergMarquardt()`: An advanced Levenberg-Marquardt implementation with the improvements suggested in the [paper](https://arxiv.org/abs/1201.5885) "Improvements to the Levenberg-Marquardt algorithm for nonlinear least-squares minimization".
 Designed for large-scale and numerically-difficult nonlinear systems.
 - `GaussNewton()`: An advanced GaussNewton implementation with support for efficient handling of sparse matrices via colored automatic differentiation and preconditioned linear solvers.
 Designed for large-scale and numerically-difficult nonlinear least squares problems.
-  - `SimpleNewtonRaphson()`: Simple Gauss Newton Implementation with `QRFactorization` to solve a linear least squares problem at each step!
+- `SimpleGaussNewton()`: Simple Gauss Newton Implementation with `QRFactorization` to solve a linear least squares problem at each step!